Birth Injury Fees & FAQs

 Lifetime care and support needs will be determined by a physician or nurse with specific experience in developing life care plans for those with disabilities and special needs.
 These needs are then projected into the future by an economics expert to determine the real cost over time.

 Every case is different based on the particular circumstances and needs of the family and child.
-To see a track record of our attorneys’ success for our clients, please visit our verdicts and settlements page, and our page on attorney Emily G. Thomas.

 How is a medical malpractice case pursued on behalf of a child?